How much are air miles really worth?

-It should be easy to work this out: just take the value of the miles and divide it by the value of the flight.
+It should be easy to work out the value of an air mile: just take the value of the miles and divide it by the value of the flight.

-Let's say £1 of spending on our fake miles card earns one mile.
+Let's say £1 of spending on our air miles card earns one mile.

 Real world examples

 As we noted above, however, air mile schemes are rarely as simple as the example above.

 As an example, let's look at Avios, the BA scheme previously called Airmiles until September 2011.

 There are now a baffling number of ways to earn Avios points and just as many ways to spend them.

 |Avios needed||Spend needed to get those Avios||Mile worth|